markwolfeman/ist653/assignments/homework2.markdown

 - Assignment is worth 10 points.

-- **Email me one .zip file** that includes: completed .csv file, folder of reduced and watermarked files, and a copy of your DOS comands in a .txt file.
-You can retype them or copy them from the DOS terminal.
+- **Email me one .zip file** that includes: completed .csv or .txt, folder of reduced and watermarked files.
 Work in groups or by yourself, if you like.
 Please post all questions, comments, and help in the Homework 2 discussion forum.